Exercise is one of the best ways to help keep your diabetes under control. Many people say they feel better when they get regular exercise.

 As you get stronger and can do more, you can add a few extra minutes to your physical activity.
 If you have pain, stop your activity until the pain goes away.
 If it comes back, call your healthcare provider right away.

 Do some type of physical activity each day.
+Aim for at least 150 minutes a week of exercise, spread at least 3 days of the week.
 Walking 10 or 20 minutes every day is better than 1 hour just once a week.
 Try not to go more than 30 minutes during the day without some movement or light physical activity.

 Always check your blood sugar before you exercise.
 This is especially true if you take insulin or certain medicines by mouth (oral).
 Physical activity can lower your blood glucose too much and lead to hypoglycemia.
 Hypoglycemia can occur during exercise, after, or much later.
 Signs of hypoglycemia include: